Chapter 2

 “All in good time,” he said, soothingly.
 “First let’s move to the living room and get more comfortable, eh?”
 Smiling cautiously, he moved sideways and beckoned to the door with an outspread arm.
 Despite my state, I was momentarily distracted by an unusual, ornate, golden bracelet dangling from his wrist.

-The possibility of an explanation of what had happened to me whetted my curiosity, yet still I felt wary of this ‘Wilbur’ – if that was his real name.
+The possibility of an explanation of recent events whetted my curiosity, yet still I felt wary of this ‘Wilbur’—if that was his real name.
 For all I knew, he could have been part of a larger masquerade meant to confuse me further.
 If so, it was succeeding admirably.

 Still, there was no better option presenting itself.
 And the need to relieve myself was pressing.
 So I decided to accept his offer.